sandeeppanem/qwen3-resume-extraction/README.md

 These datasets were combined and processed to create `data/combined_resumes.json`, which was then used to extract structured information and generate the training dataset.

 ## Dataset Format

+> **📊 Dataset Available on Hugging Face**: The complete training dataset (5K samples) is available on [Hugging Face Datasets](https://huggingface.co/datasets/sandeeppanem/resume-json-extraction-5k).
+You can download and use it directly to train your own models or for research purposes.

 The training dataset (`qwen3_training_dataset.jsonl`) contains examples in the following format: